piyushagarwal08/JU-Notes/Automation.md

 20. Which option in the Administration panel allows the user to view a list of purchased products?
 Ans. ```License```
 (Score 80%)
+21. Which of the following actions are allowed by the Action bar?
+Ans. ```Refresh the table contents to view the latest audit logs,Export data based on month, filters or selection,Show or hide specific columns in the audit table ```
+22. Reena is a Control Room Admin and wants to check the different errors that the Bots may have encountered?
+Which of the following widgets provide this information on the Bots page.
+Ans. ```Top Failure Reasons widget```
+23. Gunjan wants to learn how to create a locker.
+A locker can only be created with ____________________.
+Ans. ```Manage My Locker Permission```
+24. Prathik is viewing details of an action to ensure that he can track all the changes that are being made in Control Room.
+Which of the following option will not appear in update settings?
+Ans. ```Action attribute```
+25. Karan is a new automation anywhere user.
+He wants to know what will the Bots option help him with?
+Ans. ```Graphically summarized view of Bots```
+26. What actions can you perform via the Audit Log page?
+Ans. ```Type of action performed,Date and time of the action ``` (Score 80%)

+# BOT Deployment Assessment
+1. After deployment of the bot, the Development Team is given access to which folder?
+Ans. ```DEV```
+2. Mark, a tester, was performing a smoke test on a newly developed software bot which automates the process of mapping audio files with their script.
+After testing, he reported a number of bugs whose resolution was easily available, and their hot fix was coming shortly.
+What category do these bugs belong to?
+Ans. ```Category 2```
+3. Where is the fully tested signed off package moved?
+Ans. ```PROD folder```
+4. Which of the following team is responsible for mapping solutions with process flow?
+Ans. ```Business Excellence Team```
+5. Before giving sign-off, the Business needs to perform which of the following step?
+Ans. ```UAT```
+6. Which of the following team is responsible for identifying new technologies?
+Ans. ```Research Team```

 # Extra Questions(Non AA)
 1. Choose the commands that support Secure Recording mode select one or more in AA